 - Make sure that flags and any awards are in place before the opening of the lounge, unless posting of the colors is part of the planned ceremony.

 - Arrange for a suitable public address system.

-- A lighted lectern with a microphone should be provided for the convenience of the guest speaker and chaplain.
+- Provide a lighted lectern with a microphone for the convenience of the guest speaker and chaplain.